FIFA opens case against Juventus over Paul Pogba transfer | Taiwan News

-ZURICH (AP) — FIFA says it has opened a disciplinary case against Juventus after investigating the Italian champion's world-record sale of Paul Pogba to Manchester United.
+ZURICH (AP) — FIFA opened a disciplinary case against Juventus after investigating the Italian champion's world-record sale of Paul Pogba to Manchester United.

-FIFA says "no disciplinary proceedings have been opened against Manchester United," in a deal valued at 105 million euros (then $116 million) last August.
+FIFA said "no disciplinary proceedings have been opened against Manchester United," in a deal valued at 105 million euros (then $116 million) last August.

 The charges against Juventus were not specified but likely relate to third-party ownership rules.